‘My life is now filled with guilt’: Desperate Ukrainians search for missing relatives in Mariupol

 Sokolov doesn’t know if his parents and grandmother are among them.

-However grim the situation inside the city, Ukrainians stuck outside seeking information about their missing loved ones say they are also living in hell.
+However grim the situation is inside the city, Ukrainians stuck outside seeking information about their missing loved ones say they are also living in hell.
 They spend their days scouring horrific images, searching for familiar faces or clothing — anything that might bring news about their relatives still inside.
 They organize groups on Telegram and Facebook to try to coordinate information, and try to avoid groups that might be sharing false Russian propaganda.
 They check official lists of names of evacuees.
 They are overwhelmed by every possible scenario.

 For Sokolov, that means wondering if his parents and grandmother are dead, hurt, freezing, sick, dehydrated, starving or trapped somewhere without crucial medications.
 The only potential scenario giving him any hope is that they are alive and relatively well — scared, certainly — but unable to contact him due to lack of power and cell signal.